apify/crawlee/docs/guides/getting_started.md

 The `userData.label` is also a convention that we've been using for quite some time to label different `Requests`.
 We know that this is a category URL so we `label` it `CATEGORY`.
 This way, we can easily make decisions in the `handlePageFunction` without having to inspect the URL itself.

-We can then refactor the `if` clauses in the `handlePageFunction` to use the `label` for decision making.
+We can then refactor the `if` clauses in the `handlePageFunction` to use the `label` for decision-making.
 This does not make much sense for a crawler with only two different pages, because a simple `boolean` would suffice, but for pages with multiple different views, it becomes very useful.

 #### Structuring the code better